lulu-cao/my-intro/README.md

 {{QUOTE}}Always seek out the seed of triumph in every adversity.
 Always seek out the seed of triumph in every adversity.
+Change your life today.
+Don't gamble on the future, act now, without delay.